Hereafter (film): Production

 In the first week of November, production moved to London for three weeks of filming in locations including Bermondsey and in Walworth.
 Scenes were also filmed on the Heygate Estate.
 On November 7, scenes were filmed in Petticoat Lane Market and at the Cafe Le Jardin in Bell Lane.
 Scenes were also filmed in an auditorium at Red Lion Square and at Camberwell New Cemetery.
 The room was redressed to represent a fictional Center For Psychic Advancement, which the Marcus character visits.
+A brief scene was filmed in a street in St. Pancras.
 De France filmed the underwater scene in a studio tank at Pinewood Studios.
 After these scenes were shot, production was halted, as Matt Damon was working on another film.

 Filming resumed on January 12, 2010; Eastwood filmed scenes with de France for three days on the Hawaiian island of Maui.
 On the first day, scenes were filmed in the lobby and guest rooms of the Sheraton Maui Resort & Spa in Kaanapali.
 On January 13, scenes were filmed on Front Street in Lahaina.
 A hundred crew worked on the scenes.
 The location managers were given permission by Lahaina authorities to close a small section of the street in order to film scenes depicting "an unnamed, South Pacific-type outdoor marketplace, complete with outdoor shopping stalls and street vendors".
 The location manager explained to the Lahaina News, "Front Street's proximity to the water and the architecture of its buildings help supply a look that will require much less transformation towards this goal than other locations which were under consideration".
 The street was closed off to vehicles on the evening of January 12.
 The scene—the first scene of the film—depicts Cécile de France's character coming out of her hotel just as a tsunami hits the island.
 The aftermath of the tsunami was filmed on January 14 at a property in Kapalua.

 Production next moved to the San Francisco Bay Area.
 On January 19, scenes featuring Damon were shot at the California and Hawaiian Sugar Company refinery in Crockett, California, and the exterior of C&H Sugar is seen on screen.
 The location was not announced until filming had concluded, for fear that large crowds would gather to watch.
 Filming also took place in Nob Hill, San Francisco and Emeryville.
 While production was in the Bay Area, it employed 300 local extras and crew members.
 Production returned to London on January 29 to shoot Damon's final scenes.
 Later in the month, the London Book Fair was recreated inside the Alexandra Palace for a scene featuring George and Marie.
 Publishers including Random House had their stands built for the three-day shoot, two months before the real London Book Fair took place.
-Filming wrapped afterwards.